Optimal strategies for weighted ray search: Strategies and the Overall Approach

-\begin{proof}[Proof of Theorem~\ref{thm:weights}] The upper bound in the general case follows from Lemmas~\ref{thm:reduction} and~\ref{thm:SubsetSearchUpper}.
-For the lower bound (the general case), consider an instance $I$ in which all targets have weight $w>0$, and $W=tw$, for some $t\in {\mathbb R}^+$.
-Then any strategy must locate $\lceil t \rceil$ targets; from~\cite{multi-target}, the competitive ratio is at least $\phi(m-t)=\phi(m-\lceil \frac{W}{w_{\max,I}}\rceil)$.
-The upper and lower bounds in the extreme case are given by Lemma~\ref{thm:spastiko.case}. \end{proof} \begin{proof}[Proof of Theorem~\ref{thm:subsets}] The upper bound in the general case follows from Lemmas~\ref{thm:reduction} and~\ref{thm:SubsetSearchUpper}.
+\proof{Proof of Theorem~\ref{thm:subsets}.} The upper bound in the general case follows from Lemmas~\ref{thm:reduction} and~\ref{thm:SubsetSearchUpper}.
 For the lower bound in the general case, given $s<m$, consider an instance $I$ in which $W=sw$, for some $w>0$, and there are $s$ targets of weight $w$, while all other targets have weight $0$.
 Suppose that $s-1$ of positive-weight targets are very close to the origin, and can be found at negligible cost.
-Thus, on this instance, weighted search is as hard as locating one target in $m-(s-1)$ rays, and thus has competitive ratio $1+2\frac{b_{m-s+1,1}^{m-s+1}}{b_{m-s+1,1}-1}= 1+2b_{m-s}^{m-s+1}/(b_{m-s}-1)=\phi(m-s)$, where the second equality follows from~\eqref{eq:defb}.
-The upper and lower bounds in the extreme case are given by Lemma~\ref{thm:spastiko.case}. \end{proof} It thus remains to prove Lemma~\ref{thm:SubsetSearchUpper}.
-Before we analyze {\AdSub}, it is worth pointing out that some simple strategies that are known to be optimal for unweighted search, behave poorly for weighted search.
-Consider first a cyclic strategy that uses geometrically increasing lengths with a fixed base that may depend only on $m$.
-For an instance in which $|S|-1$ targets are very close to the origin, the performance of this strategy is the same as the performance of a strategy that searches one target in $m-|S|+1$ rays.
-Since $|S|$ is not known in advance, the wrong choice of a base can have a detrimental effect on performance.
-For example, if $b$ is chosen as small as $b_{m,1}$, then this strategy is $\Theta(m)$ competitive whereas the optimal strategy is $O(1)$-competitive for $|S|=m-1$; the same gap arises if $b$ is chosen as big as $O(1)$ independent of $m$, and it so happens that $|S|=2$.

-Another obvious candidate is a cyclic strategy that changes the base once a target is found; more precisely, a strategy that on the $i$-th step searches the corresponding ray up to depth $b_{m,t}^i$, where $t-1$ represents the number of targets found at the beginning of the step.
-Perhaps surprisingly, this strategy, although intuitive, has unbounded competitive ratio.
-To see this, suppose that $|S|=1$, and that in iteration $i$, the strategy finds on ray $r$ a target that is not in $S$.
-Suppose also that the unique target in $S$ lies on ray $(r-1) \bmod m$ and at distance $b_{m,1}^{i-1}+\epsilon$, for arbitrarily small $\epsilon>0$.
-The strategy will discover this target after having spent cost at least $2b_{m,2}^{i+m-2}$ (namely, the cost for searching ray $(r-2) \bmod m)$ on iteration $m+i-2$).
-It follows that the competitive ratio is at least $(b_{m,2}/b_{m,1})^i$, which is unbounded since $i$ can be arbitrarily large.

-The above examples demonstrate the need for an adaptive strategy that modifies the search lengths as a function of the number of targets that have been found, and ensures a smooth transition when such a modification takes place.
-This is accomplished in {\AdSub}.
-More specifically, the strategy keeps track of the number of targets found so far (this is equal to $f-1$ in the statement of Algorithm~\ref{alg:exponential.deterministic}).
-Then on each iteration, the strategy will search a ray to a length equal to $b_{m,f}$ times the length of the last ray exploration that did not reveal a target, until a new target is discovered.
+Thus, on this instance, weighted search is as hard as locating one target in $m-(s-1)$ rays, and thus has competitive ratio